Short Courses

 Key features include:

-The fees for the Essex Accounting and Global Development School are below;
+Applications to the Essex Accounting and Global Development School have now closed.

 Our interactive live sessions are conducted via Zoom, providing you with a dynamic and engaging learning experience from anywhere in the world.
 Interactive tools such as discussion forums, polls, and breakout rooms for group activities will all be used.
 Miss a session?
 No problem!
 Many of our sessions will be recorded and made available to all enrolled participants.